Skip to main content

 This page is general consumer information about US hospital price-transparency data and shoppable-service pricing.
 It is not insurance advice, billing advice, legal advice, tax advice, or medical advice, and it is not a substitute for an insurance broker, patient advocate, certified medical biller, or attorney.
 The cash-vs-insurance calculator produces scenario estimates only, based on numbers you enter; an actual bill depends on your plan, network status, prior authorisation, separate professional and facility fees, and the specific procedure code billed.
 Please verify any quoted price and your estimated patient responsibility directly with your provider and your insurer before booking care.

-Could paying cash for cataract surgery be cheaper than using insurance?
+Could paying cash for cataract surgery be lower-cost than using insurance?

 Best first question